 Must have NASA Artemis Program Official T-shirt Men Women

 Artemis 1 (originally known as Exploration Mission-1 or EM-1 until the introduction of the Artemis program in 2019, when it was renamed) is the second flight of the un-crewed Orion Multi-Purpose Crew Vehicle to be launched on the first flight of the Space Launch System.
-The launch is planned from Launch Complex 39B at the Kennedy Space Center, Florida at an unspecified date after June 2020.
+The first Artemis launch to the moon from Kennedy Space Center was November 16, 2022.
 The Orion spacecraft will spend approximately 3 weeks in space, including 6 days in a retrograde orbit around the Moon.
 It is planned to be followed by Artemis 2, originally known as Exploration Mission-2 or EM-2 in 2023.

 With Earth Blue, Rocket Red and Lunar Silver for colors, every part of the logo has meaning: